OCR-D/ocrd-website/site/en/faq.md

 ### Why does OCR-D need METS files?
 How can I process images without METS?

-The processes within OCR-D are designed around for the simple reason that it is such an ubiquitous and well-defined format used in libraries and archives around the world.
+The processes within OCR-D are designed around METS for the simple reason that it is such an ubiquitous and well-defined format used in libraries and archives around the world.
 By relying on a container format instead of just images, processors can make use of more information and can store detailed results in a